M-Akbas/M-Akbas/README.md

 Here's what I'm currently focused on:

 - I'm engaged in exciting Front-End projects.
-- I'm exploring Python and Firebase to enhance my skill set.
+- I'm exploring Vue.js and React to enhance my skill set.
 - I'm an early riser, always driven and constantly learning in the tech world.

 ## ✨ Fun Facts